Mig-uel/advanced-js/oop-under-the-hood/notes.md

 ```

 In the example above, the _Dog_ class extends the _Animal_ class.
 When the _Dog_ class is defined, JavaScript creates a constructor function for the _Dog_ class and sets the _Dog_ class's prototype to an instance of the _Animal_ class.

+## Conclusion

+- JavaScript did not always have classes.
+It was introduced in ES6 (ECMAScript 2015).
+Before ES6, JavaScript used prototype-based inheritance.
+- Prototype-based inheritance is a style of object-oriented programming in which classes are not present and behavior reuse (inheritance) is performed via a process of cloning existing objects that serve as prototypes.
+- In JavaScript, every object has a prototype.
+When a method or property is called on an object, JavaScript will first look for that method or property on the object itself.
+If it doesn't find it, it will look for it on the object's prototype.
+If it doesn't find it there, it will look for it on the prototype's prototype, and so on, until it reaches the end of the prototype chain.
+- Classes in JavaScript are syntactic sugar for prototype-based inheritance.
+- When a class is defined, JavaScript creates a constructor function and adds methods to the constructor function's prototype.
+- Classes can also extend other classes.
+When a class extends another class, JavaScript
+  creates a constructor function for the subclass and sets the subclass's prototype to an instance of the superclass.